just-jatinverma/Random-Quote-Generator/ReadMe.md

-Here’s an awesome `README.md` file for your project:

----

 # 🌟 Random Motivation Quotes

 A simple web application that generates random motivational quotes.
 You can copy, share, or export quotes as an image!